 - Zebra EHS – Zebra provides their EHS (enterprise home screen) free with their devices.
 This tool is designed to lock down the Android device to a single set of apps.
 You can also configure the background image.
 There is an admin mode, but no user login and therefore apps are available to be launched anytime a device is picked up.
 You can read more about configuring EHS here.

-- SOTI Lockdown – Similar to the AirWatch Launcher, the SOTI MDM lockdown tool can be used to replace the default launcher on an Android device.
+- SOTI MobiControl – Similar to VMWare’s Workspace ONE Launcher, the SOTI MobiControl lockdown tool can be used to replace the default launcher on an Android device.
 Read more about configuring the lockdown tool here.

 - Android Kiosk Mode – Android supports an out of the box kiosk mode for corporate- owned single-use devices (known as COSU).
 This launcher can lock a device down to a single app or to a set of apps.
 Read more about configuring COSU here.

-The functionality in the above options is primarily useful for single user devices, but there is a need in the market for a Launcher designed to support multiple users accessing different sets of applications.
-A good enterprise launcher is not just about the end-user and securing a device.
+It’s important to note that a good enterprise launcher is not just about the end-user and securing a device.
 It is also about how to operationalize an organization, provide visibility and build the case for how these devices are adding value to our organization

-As you can see from the chart above, the BlueFletch Launcher is made for the enterprise.
+As you can see from the chart above, the BlueFletch Launcher offers the most robust set of features for enterprises.
 In addition to the standard security features supported by common launchers, the BlueFletch Enterprise Launcher includes these value-add features:

-- Enterprise Single Sign-On – The BlueFletch Enterprise Launcher provides the end-user access to the applications and settings based on their credentials.
+- Enterprise Single Sign-On – The BlueFletch Launcher provides the end-user access to the applications and settings based on their credentials.
 It also allows them to access applications without having to sign-in to each one, which simplifies the login process significantly.
-Through single sign-on (SSO) you can tie into your existing Identity Provider (IDP) such as Okta, Office365, Google Auth, and Active Directory/LDAP and users can authenticate by way of face recognition, NFC, badge scanning, or entering a username + password.
+Through single sign-on (SSO) you can tie into your existing Identity Provider (IDP) such as Okta, Office365, Google Auth, Ping, and Active Directory/LDAP.